Marilyn Churley: Background

 Churley was born in Old Perlican, Newfoundland in 1948.
 Her parents were Eddie Churley and Myrtis Emberley.
 Shortly after being born the family moved to Happy Valley, Labrador where her father worked as a cook at Goose Bay Air Force Base.
 She moved to the Downtown Toronto neighbourhood of Riverdale in 1978.
 She has served as a director of the Co-op Housing Federation of Toronto, and was a co-founder of the Bain Avenue Day Care Centre.
 Among other community commitments, Churley was also a director of the Co-operative Housing Federation of Toronto.

-In 1968, she gave birth to a son, Billy (Bill Boertjes), whom she gave up for adoption.
+In 1968, she gave birth to a son, Billy (Bill Boertjes), whom she placed for adoption.
 She later reconnected with him in 1997, as described in her 2015 book "Shameless".
 She also has a daughter, Astra Crosby, born in 1974.
 Churley's experience with adoption and the search for her son led her to advocate for adoption disclosure reform.
-Through the 1990s, she introduced several Private Member's Bills to facilitate the process of locating children given up for adoption.
+Through the 1990s, she introduced several Private Member's Bills to facilitate the process of locating children placed for adoption.
 None of these passed.
 Subsequently, she was a strong supporter of a similar bill introduced by Sandra Pupatello.
 This bill later became the Adoption Information Disclosure Act.